ietf-wg-cellar/matroska-specification/notes.md

 The `Block Element` and `SimpleBlock Element` store their timestamps as signed integers, relative to the `Cluster\Timestamp` value of the `Cluster` they are stored in.
-To get the timestamp of a `Block` or `SimpleBlock` in nanoseconds you have to use the following formula:
+To get the timestamp of a `Block` or `SimpleBlock` in nanoseconds, the following formula is used:

     ( Cluster\Timestamp + ( block timestamp * TrackTimestampScale ) ) *
     TimestampScale